GregoryKucherkov/goit-advancedjs-hw-04/README.md

-#Homework_2

-1. Task 1:
+#Homework_3

-Create  a timer.
+1. Create a search with connection to Pixabay API

-2. Task 2:
-Create the promise generator.